-- (a) Financial Statements.
-See page F-1 for an index of the financial statements that are being filed as part of this Registration Statement: - (b) Exhibits.
+(a) Financial Statements.
+See page F-1 for an index of the financial statements that are being filed as part of this Registration Statement:

+(b) Exhibits.
 The following is a list of exhibits filed as part of this Registration Statement:

-Exhibit Number Description 1.1 Form of Underwriting Agreement.
+Exhibit Number 1.1 Description Form of Underwriting Agreement.
 3.1 Form of Amended and Restated Certificate of Incorporation of American Capital Agency Corp.
 3.2 Form of Amended and Restated Bylaws of American Capital Agency Corp.
 4.1 Form of Certificate for Common Stock.
 5.1 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP relating to the legality of the securities being registered.
 8.1 Opinion of Skadden, Arps, Slate, Meagher & Flom LLP regarding tax matters.
 10.1 Form of Registration Right Agreement among American Capital Agency Corp., American Capital Strategies, Ltd. and American Capital Agency Management, LLC.
 10.2 Form of Management Agreement, between American Capital Agency Corp. and American Capital Agency Management, LLC.
 10.3 Form of American Capital Agency Corp.
 Equity Incentive Plan for Independent Directors.
 10.4 Form of American Capital Agency Corp.
-Equity Incentive Plan for American Capital and Affiliates.
-21.1 Subsidiaries of American Capital Agency Corp.
+Equity Incentive Plan for the Manager and Affiliates.
+10.5 Form of Restricted Stock Agreement for American Capital Strategies, Ltd. 10.6 Form of Restricted Stock Agreement for independent directors.
+10.7 Stock Purchase Agreement by and between American Capital Agency Corp. and American Capital Strategies, Ltd. 21.1 Subsidiaries of American Capital Agency Corp.
 23.1 Consent of Ernst & Young LLP.
 23.2 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (contained in Exhibit 5.1).
 23.3 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (contained in Exhibit 8.1).
-24.1 Power of attorney.
+23.4 Consent of Randy E. Dobbs to be named as director nominee.
+23.5 Consent of Morris A. Davis to be named as director nominee.
+24.1 Power of attorney.†

-^{} To be filed by amendment.
+\ To be filed by amendment.